ebnibrahem/m5/README.md

 # M5
-PHP MVC application used modern approaches of reused of code and DRY.
+PHP MVC Framework used design pattern and modern approaches of reused of code and DRY (dont repeat yourself).

 ## Installation